AndrianV/vCPU_Tail_recursion/README.md

 `load TailRecursiveFactorial.vasm`
 to load the first program.
 == Press Enter or type `auto` to execute automatically ==
+5. Type `exit` to stop the program
+6. Repeat step 3.
-5. do the same for the second program:
+7. do the same for the second program:
-`StackOptimizedFactorial.vasm`
+`load StackOptimizedFactorial.vasm`